IsabelaY/RCAwards/README.md

 =======
 Copyright(c) Rainbow Cupcake: rainbow_cupcake@hotmail.com.br

-Free to use and modify, absolutely no warranty or support.
+Free to use and modify, absolutely no warranty or support given.